jayree/sfdx-jayree-plugin/README.md

 OPTIONS
-  -o, --officeuser=officeuser                     'name' (firstname lastname) of the SF user -s, --statusonly                                'name' (firstname lastname) of the SF user -u, --targetusername=targetusername             username or alias for the target org; overrides default target org --apiversion=apiversion                         override the api version used for api requests made by this command --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation
+  -o, --officeuser=officeuser                     'name' (firstname lastname) of the SF user -s, --statusonly                                get Lightning Sync status of the SF user, only -u, --targetusername=targetusername             username or alias for the target org; overrides default target org

+  -w, --wait=wait                                 wait time for command to wait for status change in minutes (default:
+                                                  infinitely)

+  --apiversion=apiversion                         override the api version used for api requests made by this command

+  --json                                          format output as json

+  --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation

 EXAMPLE